peterpapas/Avatar_Generator/README.md

 To run the Avatar Generator locally, follow these steps:

 1. Clone the repository to your local machine.
-2. Install dependencies by running npm install.
+2. Install dependencies by running yarn.
-3. Start the development server with npm start.
+3. Start the development server with yarn start.
 4. Open http://localhost:3000 in your web browser.

 ## Usage